dpgaspar/Flask-AppBuilder/docs/intro.rst

 Keep in mind that it it possible to develop directly on Flask/Jinja2 for custom pages or flows, that painlessly integrate with the framework.

 This framework goes further than an admin scaffolding package.
-It has builtin presentation, and behaviour alternatives and you can easily build your own.
+It has builtin presentation and behaviour alternatives, and you can easily build your own.
-It's highly configurable, and has some extra goodies.
+It's highly configurable, and ships with extra goodies.

 It's intended to lower errors, bugs and project's time to deliver.